JEThornley/COMM420/content/session3/demo5.md

-<p>Q1: In modern stock exchanges, why has market speed become so important?
+<p>Q: In modern stock exchanges, why has market speed become so important?
 What factors can give a trader an edge over the competition?
 Highlight a specific market technology and why it’s important.</p>
 </br>